Kemp Family Symposium on Geography and History: "Thinking and Doing Spatiality Differently"

 Free and open to the public.

-This event is part of the Kemp Family Symposium on Geography and History, which has been made possible by a generous contribution from John Kemp with support from the Eisenberg Institute for Historical Studies, Department of History, International Institute, Rackham Graduate School, and Institute for the Humanities.
+The Kemp Family Symposium on Geography and History has been made possible by a generous contribution from the Kemp Family Fund, consisting of four generations of University of Michigan graduates with a lifelong commitment to encourage the study of history; not only as a way to learn about the past, but as a guide to understand the present and to anticipate the future.
+Additional support from the Eisenberg Institute for Historical Studies, Department of History, International Institute, Rackham Graduate School, and Institute for the Humanities.